awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 aws kms list-keys --endpoint-url https://vpce-0295a3caf8414c94a-dfm9tr04.kms.us-east-1.vpce.amazonaws.com
 ```

-If you enabled private hostnames when you created your VPC endpoint, you do not need to specify the VPC endpoint URL in your CLI commands or application configuration\.
-The standard AWS KMS DNS hostname \(https://kms\.*<region>*\.amazonaws\.com\) resolves to your VPC endpoint\.
-The AWS CLI and SDKs use this hostname by default, so you can begin using the VPC endpoint without changing anything in your scripts and application\.
+If private DNS hostnames is enabled on the endpoint, you do not need to specify the VPC endpoint URL in your CLI commands or application configuration\.
+For more information about using private DNS hostnames, see [Private DNS names for endpoint services](https://docs.aws.amazon.com/vpc/latest/userguide/verify-domains.html) in the *Amazon VPC User Guide*\.

-To use private hostnames, the` enableDnsHostnames` and `enableDnsSupport` attributes of your VPC must be set to true\.
-To set these attributes, use the [ModifyVpcAttribute](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyVpcAttribute.html) operation\.

 ## Using a VPC endpoint in a policy statement<a name="vpce-policy"></a>